In the developed world, having a church website is a given. Most of us instinctively know this.

 So tell people who you are.
 If you’re not the right fit, that’s fine.
 It’s your job to be accurate, not give a sales pitch.

 I went searching for a new church after moving across the country.
 One church’s website caught my attention because of the language it used to describe its mission and values.
 It resonated with me.
 And then I noticed they had a “Good Books” section, and that it featured many of my favorite authors and books.
 “These folks are kindred spirits,” I thought.
 It was confirmed when I visited, and it’s still being confirmed.
 Their website was accurate.

 Takeaway: Provide the information people are looking for, and make it easy to find.
 That’s harder than it sounds.
-Lean on people who design websites for a living, like the makers of Faithlife Sites, who specialize in creating affordable technology for churches.
+Lean on people who design websites for a living, like good church website builders.

 3. Church websites encourage engagement